Awards

 Farmgate Café National Poetry Award

 The Farmgate Café National Poetry Award was established in 2019 with sponsorship from one of Cork’s most loved restaurants, The Farmgate Café.
 The partnership between the Munster Literature Centre and the Farmgate received the Business to Arts 2019 Best Small Sponsorship Award.
 The award will be €2000 for the best full-length poetry collection in English (including translations from other languages) published in 2023, by a poet residing in Ireland.
 As of 2023, in a year where a debut collection does not win the overall Farmgate Café National Poetry Award, the highest scoring debut collection in the competition will be awarded the separate Southword Debut Poetry Collection Award.
 This award is for €1000.
-The three judges for this year are Afric McGlinchey, Patrick Deeley and Molly Twomey.
+The three judges for this year were Afric McGlinchey, Patrick Deeley and Molly Twomey.

 A Change in the Air by Jane Clarke (Bloodaxe Books)